alexeysp11/delivery-service-csharp/docs/frontend/kitchenclient.md

 `kitchenclient` is a client-side application that is used by restaurant staff to manage food preparation and order fulfillment.

+A description of the main backend service for this application is presented at [this link](../backend/kitchenbackend.md).

 ## Overall description of the system

 ![system_overall](../img/system_overall.png)